top of page

 USA license plate bent to fit the Euro license plate pan that was used on USA cars before 1969 1/2

-DS21 with features found on a USA 1969 1/2 to 1972 car.
-Back-up lights, a redesigned rear bumper, and redesigned license plate pan to accommodate USA-sized plates
+DS21 with features found on a USA 1969 1/2 to 1972 car: Back-up lights, a redesigned license plate pan to accommodate USA-sized plates, and redesigned upper and lower bumper horizontal pieces to better fit a USA license plate

 DASHBOARD AND WIRING